 You want the cheapest possible POD-only solution

 Detrack or Track-POD.
 Both are mid-priced and decent at proof of delivery, and both now ship native QuickBooks sync.
-The difference is that they’re route and dispatch tools that sync existing orders out to QuickBooks; they don’t capture a signature in the field and create the invoice the way Billet does.
+The difference is that they’re route and dispatch tools that sync existing orders to QuickBooks; they don’t create the invoice in QuickBooks from a field signature the way Billet does.
 If you mostly need route-based proof of delivery and already have your invoices flowing, they’re reasonable.

 How to actually decide